History of aviation: 21st century

-In 2015, André Borschberg and Bertrand Piccard flew a record distance of 4481 mi from Nagoya, Japan to Honolulu, Hawaii in a solar-powered plane, Solar Impulse 2.
+In 2015, André Borschberg and Bertrand Piccard flew a record distance of 4481 mi from Nagoya, Japan, to Honolulu, Hawaii, in a solar-powered plane, Solar Impulse 2.
 The flight took nearly five days; during the nights the aircraft used its batteries and the potential energy gained during the day.

 On 14 July 2019, Frenchman Franky Zapata attracted worldwide attention when he participated at the Bastille Day military parade riding his invention, a jet-powered Flyboard Air.
 He subsequently succeeded in crossing the English Channel on his device on 4 August 2019, covering the 35-kilometre (22 mi) journey from Sangatte in northern France to St Margaret's Bay in Kent, UK, in 22 minutes, with a midpoint fueling stop included.

-24 July 2019 was the busiest day in aviation, Flightradar24 recorded a total of over 225,000 flights that day.
+24 July 2019 was the busiest day in aviation; Flightradar24 recorded a total of over 225,000 flights that day.
 It includes helicopters, private jets, gliders, sight-seeing flights, as well as personal aircraft.

 On 10 June 2020, the Pipistrel Velis Electro became the first electric aeroplane to secure a type certificate from EASA.

 In the early 21st Century, the first fifth-generation military fighters were produced, starting with the F-22 Raptor.
-As of 2019, Russia, America and China have 5th gen aircraft.
+As of 2019, Russia, America and China all have 5th-gen aircraft.

 The COVID-19 pandemic had a significant impact on the aviation industry due to the resulting travel restrictions as well as slump in demand among travellers, and may also affect the future of air travel.
 For example, the mandatory use of face masks on planes was common when flying in 2020 and 2021.